-Biking in Eastern Europe
+Biking in Eastern Europe on a Budget

 When most people think of a bicycle trip through Europe, they picture bucolic rides through southern France, or perhaps the green fields of Ireland or Wales.
 Cycling through the former Iron Curtain countries of Eastern Europe can be just as satisfying, however, and a fraction of the cost.